zengzengzenghuy/MantaFish/README.md

 3. AI: Leverage the AI tool built by [Mendable AI](https://www.mendable.ai/).
 4. Social Media: Users can share tweets about their learning by built in tweet button.

+Check out `/Demo` to see how it works.

 # For Developer
 ## Frontend
 Install and Run